pnp/List-Formatting/view-samples/instagram-basic-display/README.md

 # Instagram Basic Display

 ## Summary

 Display on the homepage of your SharePoint site a continually updated feed of Instagram media posts using the publicly available **Instagram Basic Display (IndependentPublisher)** connector.
+The sample was inspired by the [chevron-shape-format](https://github.com/reshmee011/List-Formatting/tree/master/view-samples/chevron-shape-format) by [André Lage](https://twitter.com/aaclage).

 The results are retrieved using Power Automate, then written to a SharePoint list, and the list view is styled (using view formatting) so it looks like the familiar Instagram.
 On click of each post, the post opens up in a new tab within Instagram to allow user to view more details as well as engage within Instagram.
 On hover on each image the caption of the post is shown.